yousuf-4594/child_monitoring_app/README.md

 # child_monitoring_app
-App is designed to monitor keystrokes of younger children helpful in parental supervision
+Android app is designed to monitor keystrokes of younger children helpful in parental supervision

 App runs as background service indefinitely on android >= 8.0